RobinGhosh64/log4j_kafkaappender_to_eventhub/Readme.md

 # Sending Application Logs to Azure Event Hub

-Azure Event Hub is Microsoft's own Kafka product
+Azure Event Hub is Microsoft's own Kafka product and uses HTTP and AMQP protocols for networking.

 There are two ways you can send application logs to Azure Event Hub.
 1) If your applications are already running on Azure App Service, you can go to the **Monitoring** section